Susya: Susya (Israeli settlement)

-Violence
+Israeli Settler Violence

 On 7 June 1991, Palestinians and an Israeli settler Baruch Yellin had a dispute over grazing rights.
 A Gush Emunim spokesman said Yellin shot one Palestinian dead after he had been attacked with sticks by a Palestinian.
 According to the Palestinian eyewitnesses, Jabar Hawad al-Nawajah was told not to graze near the settlement, and then Yellin rode off, returned with a M-16 rifle and shot a dozen of his sheep.
 A relative of the shepherd, Mahmoud al-Nawajah, came over to the scene and was then shot in the stomach and died.
 The full circumstances were never clarified.

 On 23 March 1993, Musa Suliman Abu Sabha a Palestinian was arrested outside Susya by two guards, Moshe Deutsch and Yair Har-Sinai, on suspicion that he was planning an attack on Jews.
 Taken for questioning, he stabbed in the shoulder or back one of the guards, Moshe Deutsch, while the two were in a car, and, wrestled to the ground, was bound hand and foot.
 Another settler from nearby Susya, Yoram Shkolnik shot him eight times, killing him.
 According to the IDF a grenade was found on the body while other reports claimed the grenade was removed from him prior to the shooting.
 In 2001, Yair Har-Sinai was killed in a brawl with local Palestinians.
 A Palestinian, Jihad Najar, was convicted of murder and received a sentence of life imprisonment.
 The IDF then evicted the 300 Palestinians in the area, demolishing some of their makeshift homes.
 They have sought redress in an Israeli court, which ruled that illegal demolitions had taken place, the state had failed to provide procedures to enable the plaintiffs to obtain building permits, and was creating a situation in which elementary human rights to life were being denied.

 Jewish residents of Susya have harassed local Palestinians, destroyed their property, and hindered them from gathering their crops from olive groves.
 In 2009 Yaakov Teitel, was indicted for the 2007 murder of a Palestinian shepherd from Susya.